 Your daily wage threshold cannot be less than $170 a day.
 When a DWT is calculated and is less than $170 it will be increased to $170 per day as the maximum allowable earnings for a full day of work in a TRS position.

-You may return to work after only a two-month break in service under certain circumstances.
-This opportunity requires that you forfeit your retirement allowance for the remainder of the required standard break in service.
+You may return to work after a two-month break in service if approved and you forfeit your retirement allowance for the remainder of the required standard break in service.

 For example, if you return to work part time (or full time for a TRS employer other than the one from which you retired), you must experience a complete two-month break in service and then forfeit your retirement allowance for the remaining month of the standard break in service.